tombruijn/kotoba/README.md

 ### Exporting `kotoba export`

 The goal of Kotoba is to provide an easy way to export Markdown files to PDF.
-With the `kotoba export` command you will export your book to PDF (or plain text).
+With the `kotoba export` command you will export your book to PDF.

 An export will create a `build` directory in your project's root if none exists.
 It will place the export result into this directory when it is done.